xpack/web-jekyll/_posts/releases/xpm/2021-01-30-xpm-v0-8-1-released.md

-- [#72] - installing standalone packages was done by directly copying the content locally; for consistency reasons,the behaviour was changed, the content is now also installed in the central xPacks storage and links are added locally, as for any package
+- [#72] - installing standalone packages was done by directly copying the content locally; for consistency reasons,the behaviour was changed, the content is now also installed in the global xPacks store and links are added locally, as for any package
 - [#70] - in certain conditions, if the project `package.json` had no
   name/version properties defined, the program crashed with asserts; a better